Undertake and publish research in the field of private international law, especially in the context of emerging jurisdictions

 Prof Eesa A Fredericks is a member of the expert committee on jurisdiction in civil and commercial cases for the Hague Conference on Private International Law and member of the Governing Council of UNIDROIT.
 Prof Jan L Neels was a member of the working group which drafted the Hague Principles on Choice of Law in International Commercial Contracts under the auspices of the Hague Conference and is an honorary member of the Governing Council of UNIDROIT.

-- Prof Michael Martinek, Distinguished Visiting Professor, University of Saarland
+- Prof Michael G Martinek (Distinguished Visiting Professor, UJ) (University of Saarland, Germany)

-- Dr Lupwana Kandala (Democratic Republic of the Congo)
+- Dr Lupwana Kandala (Democratic Republic of Congo; University of Venda) (Research Associate)

 Prof Jan L Neels: firstname.lastname@example.org